We have been waiting for this one for some time now!

 For existing LMDE 5 users, you can upgrade by installing the upgrade tool through the commands below:

-apt update apt install mintupgrade
+apt install mintupgrade

 Once you install it, launch the GUI upgrade tool with: